 The Specialized Trigger Pro is nearly everything a gravel race tyre should be.
 It’s fast with a reasonable amount of grip for the task at hand and a reassuring level of flat protection.

 Latest deals for the Specialized Trigger Pro

-The WTB Resolute Josh Patterson / Immediate Media
+The WTB Resolute is a pure gravel tyre, not a tweaked road one.
+Josh Patterson / Immediate Media

 WTB has been on a roll developing really good gravel and all-road tyres.
 The WTB Resolute builds on the success of the popular Horizon and Byway tyres with a more aggressive tread pattern.

 The Resolute is positioned as WTB’s all-condition gravel tyre.
-The tread pattern features small, square knobs that are tightly spaced through the center to minimize rolling resistance with wide-set intermediate and sturdy side knobs to provide plenty of grip on loose and rocky terrain.
+The tread pattern features small, square knobs that are tightly spaced through the centre to minimise rolling resistance with wide-set intermediate and sturdy side knobs to provide plenty of grip on loose and rocky terrain.

 The Resolute is a pure gravel tyre.
-It suffers from a bit of drag and hum on pavement but performs incredibly well on gravel and dirt.
+It suffers from a bit of drag and hum on tarmac but performs incredibly well on gravel and dirt.

 If you’re looking for a tyre that’s going to be ridden far away from tarmac on gravel and even singletrack, the Resolute is a great option.

-Kenda’s Flintridge Pro Russell Eich / Immediate Media
+Kenda’s Flintridge Pro is good in dry conditions.
+Russell Eich / Immediate Media

 Kenda’s Flintridge Pro seeks to balance speed and puncture protection on any number of varying road conditions.